 Gesture-based VoiceOver on the iPhone and iPod touch

-When Apple announced the iPhone almost three years ago, I posted some thoughts about the lack of a real physical keypad and how that would make it difficult to make the iPhone accessible to people who are visually impaired.
+When Apple announced the iPhone almost three years ago, I posted Apple iPhone is cool, but where is my keypad?, with some thoughts about the lack of a real physical keypad and how that would make it difficult to make the iPhone accessible to people who are visually impaired.

 Apple has made a video that shows how VoiceOver works on an iPhone.
 There is also more detailed info on VoiceOver for iPhone and VoiceOver for iPod touch.
 And for some comments from a real user, read Marco Zehe’s My first experience using an accessible touch screen device.

 Oh, and the gesture-based VoiceOver is not only for iPhones and iPods—If you’re lucky enough (I’m not) to have a Mac notebook with a Multi-Touch trackpad and Snow Leopard, you too can use it.